|18.2||How does Air Get Polluted|

-> The composition of pure air contains 78% nitrogen, 21% oxygen and 0.03% carbon dioxide.
-Beside these, there are some other gases like methane, argon, ozone and water vapors’ are present.
-The air is said to be polluted, when the composition of air is altered by the addition of harmful substances or gases such as sulphur dioxide, carbon monoxide, nitrogen dioxide and particulate matter.
+The composition of pure air contains 78% nitrogen, 21% oxygen and 0.03% carbon dioxide.
+Besides these, there are some other gases like methane, argon, ozone and water vapours’ are present.
+The air is said to be polluted when the composition of air is altered by the addition of harmful substances or gases such as sulphur dioxide, carbon monoxide, nitrogen dioxide and particulate matter.

 What do you mean by the acid rain?
 What are its effects?

 Sulphur dioxide and nitrogen dioxide are the type of pollutants, which is released into the atmosphere by the burning of fossil fuels like diesel and coal.
 These pollutants react with the water vapours present in the atmosphere to form nitric acid and sulphuric acid respectively.
-By precipitation, these acid come down and forms the acid rain.
+By precipitation, these acids come down and form the acid rain.

 Effects caused by the acid rain: